 More recently, Chris served on the initial Leadership Team of the Common Ground Campaign, a coalition of young people who stood up in response to the wave of anti-Muslim rhetoric and violence in the U.S. surrounding the Park51 controversy, and continues to advise it in its current form, Groundswell.
 He also sits on the Board of Directors of the interfaith global development organization World Faith and is an advisor to the Foundation Beyond Belief's "Challenge the Gap" charitable initiative.

 "Stedman is nothing if not determined, and [his] journey toward personal reconciliation through service work and interfaith dialogue is inspiring.
 Stedman’s story is motivational, his thoughts on interreligious dialogue insightful, and in [Faitheist] he proves himself an activist in the truest sense and one to watch." -Booklist, Starred Review of Faitheist

 "Chris Stedman is a gay atheist on a mission to find a common cause between the devout and the faithless...
 Stedman looks like what your grandmother thinks hipsters look like: rangy-framed and bearded, covered in tattoos, his earlobes stretched with plugs... [but he's inciting change] one inch at a time as he’s pushing with all his might." -Out magazine, February 2013

 For media inquiries, contact Beacon Press Communications Director Pamela MacColl at pmaccoll [at] beacon.org.
-For inquiries about the Humanist Community at Harvard, contact Jade Meshesha, Administrative Manager for the Humanist Community at Harvard, at jadehch [at] gmail.com To reach Chris, click here.
+For inquiries about the Humanist Community at Harvard, contact Jade Meshesha, Administrative Manager for the Humanist Community at Harvard, at jadehch [at] gmail.com.
+For inquiries about the Yale Humanist Community, contact Paul Chiariello at yalehumanists [at] gmail.com.
+To reach Chris, click here.